dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 problem, operating-system-level virtualization also has its place and purpose to exist.
 Unfortunately it's very uncommon to have a technology that solves many different problems at once without making any compromises to other parts of the system.
-The same rule applies for the containerization technology as well.
+The same rule applies to containerization technology as well.

 ---